evanjamesjackson/ansible-playbooks/README.md

       password: YOUR-USERS-PASSWORD-HERE
       ```

+   4. TODO RaspberryPi secrets

       Finally, run `ansible-vault encrypt **/secret.yml` and provide a password to encrypt the files.
 Note that all `secret.yml` files are ignored by `.gitignore`.

-   4. TODO RaspberryPi secrets

 ## Running

-Run `./run.sh` to run the Ansible playbook.
+Run `./run.sh` to run all the playbooks.
+Optionally, pass the name of a playbook (without its extension) to just run that playbook (e.g. `./run.sh personal`).